virtual-labs/exp-classes-and-objects-iitk/experiment/aim.md

- In this experiment Student will learn the concept of class and object.
+ In this experiment Student will learn the concept of class and object